-Recently Patrick and I were at one of the antique malls in town and I saw a cute Halloween die-cut of a cat sitting in a moon, excited, I looked closer only to realize it was new.
-After vocalizing that it was new to Patrick, a woman came up to me and said “Excuse me, but how did you know that was new?”
-After explaining this, Patrick said it would be a good idea to do a blog post on this!
-So, here we are.
 First off, I should mention I am by no means a vintage Halloween decor expert, and not all die-cut Halloween decorations are created equal.
 Today I just want to highlight the differences between most new and old flat die-cut pieces.
-I chose two pieces for which I have both old and new versions of, and showcase the differences between them, so you can tell the difference next time you’re out.
+I have decided to select items that I have both vintage and new versions of and showcase the differences between the two so you can tell the difference next time you’re out.

 First let’s look at this rather dapper black cat.
 Can you tell which one is new?

 If you guessed the one on the right, you’re good!
 So, how do you tell?
 Flip over any die cut, and you’ll automatically find out.

 You’ll notice the one on the right is double sided, while the one on the left is not.
 You’ll also spy a price sticker on the back of the vintage one, and it reads 8 cents.
 Pretty sure you can’t buy anything new for 8 cents anymore.
 Double sided printing for paper/card stock decorations really didn’t start happening until the 80s or so.
 Additionally, you can see that the one on the left is embossed, while the new one is not.
 Take a look at an angle for a better look at the embossing.

 Embossing was fairly popular and almost standard on holiday decor until around the 1960s.
 I have several pieces from 1960s and 70s that are single sided, but not embossed.

 So, now that you know those tips, let’s take a look at another pair, shall we?
 Which one is new?